Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 In October 2017, Sampo announced that it will buy 19.9 per cent of shares in Saxo Bank Group, a Danish fintech company specialized in online trading.
 At the same time, Geely Financials Denmark A/S, a subsidiary of Zhejiang Geely Holding Group Co., Ltd announced that it will increase its stake become majority shareholder with a total of 51.5 percent in Saxo Bank.

-The transactions are pending regulatory approvals.
 The size of Sampo's investment was EUR 265 million.

 In September 2017, Sampo participated as an indirect minority co-investor in the voluntary offer by Evergood 5 AS to acquire Nets, a Danish fintech company specialized in digital payments.
 Evergood 5 AS is a company controlled by funds managed and advised by Hellman & Friedman LLC.